European enclaves in North Africa before 1830: French possessions

 The Franco-Ottoman alliance of 1536 set the scene for the earliest French possessions on the North African coast.
-In 1550 the Dey of Algiers, Turgut Reis, granted the right to fish coral on the Massacares coast, near Annaba, to Tomasino Lenche (c.1510–1568), a merchant of Marseilles.
-The following year, Henri II of France granted him an identical monopoly (renewed in 1560 by Charles IX).
+In 1550 the Dey of Algiers, Turgut Reis, granted the right to fish coral on the Massacares coast, near Annaba, to Tomasino Lenche (c.1510–1568), a merchant of Marseille.
+The following year, Henry II of France granted him an identical monopoly (renewed in 1560 by Charles IX).
 Sultan Selim II granted France a trading concession over the ports of Malfacarel, la Calla (El Kala), Collo, Cap Rose (Cap Rosa) and Bone (Annaba).
 In 1552 Lenche was given permission to build the first permanent French presence on the coast, the fortress known as the 'Bastion de France'.

 Tomasino Lenche completed the building of the Bastion de France in 1560 and founded the Magnificent Coral Company (la Magnifique Compagnie du Corail) for the commercial exploitation of the coast's resources.
 From this base, it was not long before Tomasino had diversified into selling artillery, powder and other weapons to the Dey.
-The wealth of the Lenches attracted the envy of Algiers however, which seized the Bastion in 1564.
+The wealth of the Lenches attracted the envy of Algiers, however, which seized the Bastion in 1564.
 Lenche was able to re-establish himself there after a period, but in June 1604, the Bastion de France was torn down by soldiers from Annaba supported by galleys from Algiers sent by raïs Mourad.
 The fortress was eventually returned to the Lenches after diplomatic intervention by Henry IV of France.
 Another Algerian attack was staged in 1615, but the following year captain Jacques Vinciguerra reasserted Lenche control.
 Eventually, in 1619, Tomaso II Lenche sold his rights to the bastion to Charles, Duke of Guise.